Fleetwood Town F.C.: History

-1908–1997: Early years and struggles
+1908–1997: early years and struggles

-The current club was officially established in 1997 but, in three previous incarnations, the club's history dates back to 1908.
+The current club was officially established in 1997 but football in Fleetwood dates back to 1883.

-The original club, Fleetwood F.C., were champions of the Lancashire Combination in 1923–24.
+The original club, Fleetwood Rangers, played in the Lancashire Football League in the 1890s.
+After its demise, a new club, Fleetwood Amateur, was formed, and it dropped the Amateur aspect in 1908; its greatest honour was winning the Lancashire Combination in 1923–24.
 This club resigned from the Lancashire Combination in February 1928 because of financial difficulties.

 In the 1928–29 season Fleetwood Windsor Villa F.C. were members of the Fylde and District Football League.
 At the end of that season they were elected to the West Lancashire Football League and were members for two seasons.
 They were then elected to the Lancashire Combination for season 1931–32, changing their name to Fleetwood F.C.
 They registered a hat-trick of Lancashire Combination Cup wins in 1932, 1933 and 1934.
 The side's goalkeeper in the first of those victories was Frank Swift, then only eighteen years old.
 After almost sixty years as a Lancashire Combination club, they became founder members of the newly created Northern Premier League in 1968.
 Great players of that era include Jack Ainscough and the late Percy Ronson, after whom one stand is named.
 The club finished in 10th place in its first season.
 As the NPL was one of several leagues immediately below Division Four of the Football League, this was effectively the fifth tier of English football, and the club would not surpass this success until 2010–11.
 Despite winning the Northern Premier League Cup in 1971, the club languished in the lower half of the table, finishing bottom for two successive seasons (1974–75 and 1975–76) before folding in 1976, again due to financial difficulties.

 The club was re-established in 1977 as Fleetwood Town F.C., with many of the original personnel.
 Initially placed in Division One of the Cheshire League, it was moved in 1982 to the North West Counties League Division Two in its inaugural year, and promoted to Division One in 1984.
 The team reached the final of the FA Vase in 1985, losing 3–1 to Halesowen Town in front of a 16,000 crowd at Wembley.
 The club was placed in Division One (second tier) of the Northern Premier League when the league established a second tier in 1987, becoming the inaugural Division One Champions in 1988.
 In 1990–91 the club finished fourth in the NPL Premier Division, at the time effectively the sixth tier.
 However, by 1996, this third club had also folded due to financial issues.